Kamalesh-suresh/AssetLibrary-Backend/README.md

 ## 🏃‍➡️ How to run the project

-First is to install node modules
+1.First is to install node modules

 `npm install`

-**Then change the database connection string and credentials in env file as per your DB**
+2.**Then change the database connection string and credentials in env file as per your DB**

-Then run **script.ts**
+3.Then run **script.ts**

-Finally run this in terminal
+4.Finally run this in terminal

 `npm run dev`

-The app will run on localhost
+5.The app will run on localhost